 Bench test is when you test the PC components outside of the case.

 First, unbox your motherboard.
-Next, remove it and set it on an anti-static foam or material found inside the packaging or on large piece of cardboard.
+Next, remove it and set it on a anti-static foam or material found inside the packaging or on a large piece of cardboard.
 You can even just place the motherboard on the box that it came with.

 Do NOT place the motherboard on a bare metallic or conductive surface!
 Motherboards have a lot of solder points on the bottom.
 You do not want these points to come in contact with a metallic surface when turned on.

 This is the reason why motherboards inside the case sit on standoffs.
 These lift the motherboard off from the CPU case so that it does not come in contact with the conductive material.

 2. Plug in the Power Connectors

 You will need to attach 2 power connectors

 - 8 Pin for the CPU power connector on the motherboard

 - 24 Pin for the motherboard power connector

-The layout of your motherboard may differ, but this generally the location of where you can find the motherboard and the CPU power connectors.
+The layout of your motherboard may differ, but this generally is the location of where you can find the motherboard and the CPU power connectors.

-Both the 24 Pin and the 8 Pin cables are provided by the Power Supply Unit.
+Both the 24 Pin and the 8 Pin cables are provided with the Power Supply Unit.

 Note that my Power Supply Unit also came with a spare 4 pin CPU connector for older motherboards and systems.

 These days almost all motherboards come with an 8-pin CPU power connector.
 The 8-pin provides about 280 watts of power to the CPU, while the 4-pin connector only delivers half as much at about 140 watts.

-In the very rare instance that you have a very old system, you would use the 4 pin connector.
+In the very rare instance that you have a very old system, you would use the 4 pin connector for CPU power.

 3. Installing Other Components (Optional)